-- The use or threat of corporal punishment is not permitted; - The use of physical intervention is permitted, only under circumstances when there is a need to avert immediate danger of personal injury; - All sanctions imposed for serious misbehaviour are recorded in an Incident Log.
+• The use or threat of corporal punishment is not permitted;

+- The use of physical intervention is permitted, only under circumstances when there is a need to avert immediate danger of personal injury; - Our record of low-level behaviour concerns are discussed and recorded weekly on the Pastoral Notes these are available for all academic staff to view - All sanctions imposed for serious misbehaviour are recorded in the Concerns' Log.
 This includes the pupil's name, year group, nature and date of the incident and sanction imposed.
-The record is kept centrally by the Headteacher, to enable the identification of patterns; - The requirement to inform parents on the same day any serious incident, or as soon as reasonably possible thereafter.
+The record is kept centrally by the Deputy Head, to enable the identification of patterns; - The requirement to inform parents on the same day any serious incident, or as soon as reasonably possible thereafter.